Neem & Tea Tree Body & Hair Shampoo

 Product Overview

-As a SHAMPOO Good For: Normal Hair, Oily Hair, Dandruff, Irritated Scalp, Thinning Hair/Hair Loss
+As a SHAMPOO Good For: Normal Hair, Oily Hair

-As a SOAP Good For: Oily Skin, Irritated Skin, Acne-Prone Skin
+As a SOAP Good For: Oily Skin, Irritated Skin

-A powerful synergistic blend of organic Neem Oil, Tea Tree, Thyme & Peppermint essential oils, plus soothing organic botanicals creates an invigorating, moisturizing, and soothing all-over body and hair shampoo.
+A powerful synergistic blend of organic Neem Oil, Tea Tree, Thyme and Peppermint essential oils, plus skin-calming organic botanicals creates an invigorating, moisturizing, and soothing all-over body and hair shampoo.
+These ingredients are traditionally used for their skin and scalp benefits, making this soap suitable for a variety of skin types and concerns.

-Known as “the village pharmacy" in India, the benefits of Neem have played an essential role in Ayurvedic medicine, and skin and hair care for centuries.
+Known as “the village pharmacy" in India, the benefits of Neem have played an essential role in Ayurvedic skin and hair care for centuries.

 For the Skin

-• The combination of neem and tea tree balances skin oil production and is very helpful for teenagers with oily skin or anyone prone to acne
+• The combination of neem and tea tree helps balance skin oil production and may be helpful for teenagers or anyone with oily skin worries.

-• Organic elder and calendula flowers help heal rashes and soothe dry, irritated skin
+• Organic elder and calendula flowers may help soothe the dryness and discomfort associated with irritated skin.

 A sulfate free, silicone free, paraben free natural body & hair shampoo